cn-tools/plg_cntools_snowfall/README.md

 This Joomla! v3 Plug-In integrate a snow falling down effect into your website.

 There are many config variants available.
 So you can find the perfect 'design' for your site.
-Also this plug-in is actually in two languages available and a few more are in progress.
+Also this plug-in is actually in three languages available:
+* en-EN
+* de-DE
+* hr-HR

 Because this plug in is FREEWARE and AS-IT-IS, you can test them and if you like it please give me review and perhaps you will donate me a drink ... ;-P